Asian stocks mostly higher after Trump tariff extension

-BEIJING — Most Asian stock markets rose Monday after President Donald Trump said he would postpone a March 1 deadline for a U.S. tariff hike on Chinese imports following weekend talks on a battle over Beijing's technology ambitions.
+BEIJING — Most Asian stock markets rose Monday after President Donald Trump said he would postpone a March 1 deadline for a U.S. tariff hike on imports from China following talks on a dispute over Beijing's technology ambitions.

+The Shanghai Composite Index gained 4.0 percent to 2,916.53, its highest level in six months, after Trump said weekend negotiations in Washington made "substantial progress."

+New Zealand, Taiwan and most of Southeast Asia advanced while Singapore declined.

-Trump gave no details Sunday but said U.S.-Chinese talks in Washington made "substantial progress."
-He said he would postpone a March 1 deadline for 10 percent punitive tariffs on $200 billion of Chinese imports to rise to 25 percent but announced no new date.
+Trump said Sunday he would postpone a deadline for 10 percent punitive tariffs on $200 billion of Chinese imports to rise to 25 percent but set no new date.

-The fight has threatened to disrupt global trade and weigh on economic growth that shows signs of slowing.
+The fight threatens to disrupt global trade and weigh on economic growth that shows signs of slowing.

-Trump's announcement should reassure financial markets, but stock price gains might be limited because investors already expected such a move, analysts said.
+Trump's announcement should reassure financial markets, but stock gains might be limited because prices already had risen in expectation of such a move, analysts said.

-"The latest news may not offer a significant boost to start the week," said Tai Hui of J.P.
-Morgan Asset Management.
+"The latest news may not offer a significant boost to start the week," Tai Hui of J.P.
+Morgan Asset Management said in a report.
 "Nonetheless, it helps to underpin positive investor sentiment."

 The world's two biggest economies have raised tariffs on billions of dollars of each other's goods in the fight over U.S. complaints Beijing steals or pressures companies to hand over technology.